A Single Tree

 Words

-Silence is a sign of great freedom.
-A freedom to choose whether a word becomes an outward sound or returns back and dissipates within the soul.
+Silence is a sign of great freedom—a freedom to choose whether a word becomes an outward sound or returns and dissipates within the soul.
 To resist the temptation to speak can be an act of cowardice or a sign of humility.
 Or, better yet, it can be an act of suffering.
-To attack the ego in such a way that keeps us from being heard, being seen, being looked at, being noticed, is to experience beautiful anguish.
+To attack the ego in such a way that keeps us from being heard, seen, looked at, and noticed is to experience beautiful anguish.
 The purifying fire of virtue can lead us to a peaceful existence.

 Actions

 To do.
 To fall into the trap of measuring our worthiness by actions alone.
 More so, to measure our faith in such a way seems to bring more torment than peace.
 Actions are required, but choosing to do so is peace.
 To be in a place of peaceful choice.
 Absent of self-satisfaction and full of self-giving deeds.
-And above all, the grace that comes from the freedom to say “yes” and to say “no.”
+Above all, there is grace that comes from the freedom to say “yes” and to say “no.”

 Name

-It strikes me that at our baptisms the priest wants to know our name.
+It strikes me that the priest wants to know our name at our baptisms.
 What is it about our name?
-Why at this time of purification, immersion, and immense grace, it is only our name that becomes the verbal identification of our souls?
-No job, no looks, no accomplishments, no sins, no wounds, no tears, no emotions…just our name, immersed into Truth, into the Way, into Life.
-Oh, to be still, oh to be Brett.
+Why, at this time of purification, immersion, and immense grace, is it only our name that becomes the verbal identification of our souls?
+No job, no looks, no accomplishments, no sins, no wounds, no tears, no emotions…just our name, immersed into Truth, the Way, into Life.
+Oh, to be still, oh, to be Brett.

 Rooted in Your creation